Cortys/homepage/content/projects/experiments/tengwar-creator/description.md

 It tries to automatically choose the most aesthetically pleasing Tengwa and Tehta variants and positions.

 Various output fonts and formats, including the common ISO 8859-1 encoding, are supported.
-Additionally Arabic decimals are properly mapped to the Eldar's duodecimal notation.
+Additionally, Arabic decimals are properly mapped to the Eldar's duodecimal notation.